 - ISTernships (internally funded).

 Students can also be part of larger projects within their research groups.
-IST Austria has been particularly successful in receiving a large number of prestigious European Research Council (ERC) grants which reward innovative projects for their research excellence.
+ISTA has been particularly successful in receiving a large number of prestigious European Research Council (ERC) grants which reward innovative projects for their research excellence.